-In Europe, the company accounts for 5% of the total market share, which puts Xiaomi in position 5 of best-selling smartphone brands in Europe.
-In the Netherlands, there is no official Xiaomi shop or webshop, but you can buy Xiaomi smartphones via various Dutch websites, such as Mobiel and Bol.
-If Xiaomi wants to continue to grow, it will have to show innovation.
+In Europe, the company accounts for 5% of the total market share, which puts Xiaomi in position 5 of the best-selling smartphone brands in Europe.
+There is no official Xiaomi shop or webshop in the Netherlands, but you can buy Xiaomi smartphones via various Dutch websites, such as Mobiel and Bol.
+If Xiaomi wants to continue growing, it must show innovation.

 Xiaomi smartphone with edge display on four sides

 On February 5, 2019, a design patent from Bejing Xiaomi Mobile Software was published in the Global Design Database of the WIPO (World Intellectual Property Office).
 The patent shows a full-screen smartphone with a dual camera on the back.

 However, the special thing about this phone is the display, which is rounded off on all four sides, as described in the summary patent description.
 In other words, left and right – just like with a Samsung Galaxy S series smartphone – but also on the top and bottom.
 The screen runs beautifully symmetrically, exactly up to half the thickness of the housing.
 There is, incidentally, no button on the device.
 At the bottom, we only see a connection for the USB Type-C connection.

 The design patent does not make clear whether the device will have a selfie camera.
 Probably this will be placed under the screen, just like the fingerprint scanner.
 Xiaomi is known for paying a lot of attention to the front camera.